fishjam-cloud/web-sdk/packages/react-client/readme.md

 Licensed under the [Apache License, Version 2.0](LICENSE)

-## Fishjam Cloud is created by Software Mansion
+## Fishjam is created by Software Mansion

 Since 2012 [Software Mansion](https://swmansion.com) is a software agency with experience in building web and mobile apps.
 We are Core React Native Contributors and experts in dealing with all kinds of React Native issues.
 We can help